grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/metric_plot.png

-Arguably the most interesting of the plots to look at, due to it being the driver for the entire Active Learning process, the metric plot is a visualisation of the query strategy.
+Arguably the most interesting of the plots to look at is the metric plot, which is a visualisation of the query strategy and the driver for the active learning process.
 As we are using **Uncertainty Sampling**, this visualises the certainty the model has in its prediction.
 Green means the model is very confident in its prediction; Red means it's very unsure and can't decide whether the source is a Star or Galaxy.

 .. caution::